SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/firmware.md

 |version|String|Yes|A version identifier of the firmware.|
 |url|String|No|A URL pointing to the location where the firmware file was obtained from.|

-Similar to software the url field is optional and may be omitted by devices.
+Similar to software the URL field is optional and may be omitted by devices.

 **SmartREST example**

-The 115 static template is available for devices to communicate their currently installed firmware state.
+The 115 static template is available for devices to communicate their currently installed firmware state:

 `115,ubuntu core,20.04.3,http://test.com`